Exponentiable Grothendieck categories in flat Algebraic Geometry: Introduction

 \subsection{Exponentiability}

 When a ($2$-)category $\mathsf{G}$ of Grothendieck categories (think of any of the examples introduced above) is equipped with a monoidal structure $\boxtimes$, it is a natural question to wonder whether an object $\cd$ is exponentiable with respect to $\boxtimes$, that is, whether for every object $\cb$ there exist a notion of internal hom $\cb^\cd$ such that naturally in $\ca$.
-As many readers may know, this is precisely the same of requesting for a right adjoint for the functor $- \boxtimes \cc$.
+As many readers may know, this is precisely the same as requesting a right adjoint for the functor $- \boxtimes \cc$.
 This question is not only natural, but also useful, as it provides an internal object of morphisms, from which one can then recover the external hom via the formula where $1$ is the unit of the monoidal structure.
 An object of morphisms is a much better device than an external hom, as it is a Grothendieck category (in our case) and we have a whole cohomological machinery designed for those.
+From the perspective of noncommutative algebraic geometry, the exponentiable Grothendieck categories in $\mathsf{G}$ can serve as a formal replacement for the exponentiable schemes (in the suitable category of schemes of which $\mathsf{G}$ aims to provide a noncommutative version).
+In particular, the study of exponentiable objects in such a category $\mathsf{G}$ could shed some light in the grasp of exponentiable schemes, from which we do not have a full understanding.